julianlam/feps/fep/521a/fep-521a.md

 ## Summary

-This proposal describes how to represent public keys associated with [ActivityPub](https://www.w3.org/TR/activitypub/) actors.
+This proposal describes how to represent public keys associated with [ActivityPub] actors.

 ## Rationale

 Historically, Fediverse services used [publicKey](https://w3c-ccg.github.io/security-vocab/#publicKey) property to represent actor's public key.
 Implementations usually allow only one key per actor, therefore a new approach is needed to support use cases where additional keys are required.

-Furthermore, `publicKey` property was removed from the latest version of [Security Vocabulary](https://w3c.github.io/vc-data-integrity/vocab/security/vocabulary.html).
+Furthermore, `publicKey` property was removed from the latest version of [Security Vocabulary][SecurityVocabulary].

 ## Requirements

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119](https://tools.ietf.org/html/rfc2119.html).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119].

 ## Multikey

-Actor's public key MUST be represented as an object with `Multikey` type, as defined in section **2.3.1.2 Multikey** of [Data Integrity](https://www.w3.org/TR/vc-data-integrity/#multikey) specification.
+Actor's public key MUST be represented as an object with `Multikey` type, as defined in section *2.3.1.2 Multikey* of [Data Integrity](https://www.w3.org/TR/vc-data-integrity/#multikey) specification.
 This object MUST have the following properties:

 - `id`: the unique global identifier of the public key.
 - `type`: the value of this property MUST contain the string `Multikey`.
 - `controller`: the value of this property MUST match actor ID.
-- `publicKeyMultibase`: a [Multibase](https://www.w3.org/TR/vc-data-integrity/#multibase-0) encoded value of a [Multicodec](https://github.com/multiformats/multicodec/) prefix and the key.
+- `publicKeyMultibase`: a [Multibase](https://www.w3.org/TR/vc-data-integrity/#multibase-0) encoded value of a [Multicodec] prefix and the key.
 Implementations MUST use the `base-58-btc` alphabet.

 The `Multikey` object MAY contain the `expires` property indicating the expiration date of the key.
 Implementations MUST NOT not accept a signature created with a key that has been expired.